mattheworres/compare-hare/README.md

 **utility_price** data gathering - a CRON job will need to run on a weekly basis to gather all pricing data for all distributors listed in the alerts table.
 For PA-specific jobs, a `SELECT DISTINCT` on the distributor/ratetype key will provide a list of requests to be made on the PUC site, for example.
 Consider running this job as a one-off (for a single distributor/ratetype) each time a user alert criteria is created (but skip if data already exists in the utility_prices table).

+Still not sure how to handle the fact that a single data source will get hammered for 60 unique offer types of data.
+Rather than shotgunning 60 requests at it (which might look like a DDOS), maybe make a request, then wait 10 seconds?
+Would like input here.

 **email alert generation** - a CRON job will need to run on a less-than-weekly basis to compare all utility_prices that are newer than the last time the user's alert criteria was checked.
 Maybe run it every other day?
 Find a way to run this once after a new alert criteria is created, after the pricing data has been obtained.